highcharts/highcharts/docs/dashboards/data-pool-and-connectors.md

 Although the `JSONConnector` and the `MQTTConnector` have much in common there are some important differences:

 * The MQTT Connector does not use polling
-* The `load` method does not return data
+* The `load` method does not return any data
 * The `orientation` option is fixed to `columns`
 * The options `dataUrl`, `dataModifier` and `firstRowAsNames` are not supported
-* `autoConnect` and `autoSubscribe` are specific to the MQTT connector
+* The options `autoConnect` and `autoSubscribe` are specific to the MQTT connector

 #### MQTT client options

-The `MQTTConnector` uses the PAHO client library for access control and communication with the MQTT Broker.
+The `MQTTConnector` uses the PAHO client library version 1.0 for access control and communication with the MQTT Broker.
 The client options are the following:

 * host - the name of the MQTT broker (e.g. mqtt.mosquitto.com or mqtt.sognekraft.no)
 * port - 8083 for secure connections, otherwise 1083